-The Company incurred net losses of \$381 million and \$459 million for the three months ended March 31, 2007 and 2006, respectively.
-The Company's net cash flows from operating activities were \$266 million and \$209 million for the three months ended March 31, 2007 and 2006, respectively.
+The Company incurred net losses of \$304 million and \$435 million for the three months ended March 31, 2007 and 2006, respectively.
+The Company's net cash flows from operating activities were \$266 million and \$205 million for the three months ended March 31, 2007 and 2006, respectively.

 The Company has a significant level of debt.
-The Company's long-term financing as of March 31, 2007 consists of \$5.6 billion of credit facility debt, \$13.3 billion accreted value of high-yield notes and \$410 million accreted value of convertible senior notes.
-For the remaining three quarterly periods of 2007, \$105 million of the Company's debt matures, which was paid on April 2, 2007 upon maturity of the 8.250% Charter Holdings senior notes.
-In 2008, \$55 million of the Company's debt matures, and in 2009, \$882 million matures.
+The Company's long-term financing as of March 31, 2007 consists of \$5.6 billion of credit facility debt and \$13.3 billion accreted value of high-yield notes.
+For the remaining three quarterly periods of 2007, \$105 million of the Company's debt matures, which was paid on April 2, 2007 upon maturity of Charter Holdings' 8.250% senior notes.
+In 2008, \$55 million of the Company's debt matures, and in 2009, \$469 million matures.
 Of the debt that was scheduled to mature in 2009, \$187 million was subject to a call redemption that closed in April 2007, and \$40 million was repurchased in a tender offer that closed in April 2007.
 In 2010 and beyond, significant additional amounts will become due under the Company's remaining long-term debt obligations.

 The Company requires significant cash to fund debt service costs, capital expenditures and ongoing operations.
-The Company has historically funded these requirements through cash flows from operating activities, borrowings under its credit facilities, sales of assets, issuances of debt and equity securities, and cash on hand.
+The Company has historically funded these requirements through cash flows from operating activities, borrowings under its credit facilities, equity contributions from Charter Holdco, sales of assets, issuances of debt securities, and cash on hand.
 However, the mix of funding sources changes from period to period.
 For the three months ended March 31, 2007, the Company generated \$266 million of net cash flows from operating activities, after paying cash interest of \$304 million.
 In addition, the Company used approximately \$298 million for purchases of property, plant and equipment.
-Finally, the Company generated net cash flows from financing activities of \$200 million, as a result of refinancing transactions completed during the period
+Finally, the Company generated net cash flows from financing activities of \$201 million, as a result of refinancing transactions completed during the period.

-The Company expects that cash on hand, cash flows from operating activities, and the amounts available under its credit facilities will be adequate to meet its cash needs through 2008.
-The Company believes that cash flows from operating activities and amounts available under the Company's credit facilities may not be sufficient to fund the Company's operations and satisfy its interest and principal repayment obligations in 2009, and will not be sufficient to fund such needs in 2010 and beyond.
-The Company continues to work with its financial advisors concerning its approach to addressing liquidity, debt maturities, and overall balance sheet leverage.
+The Company expects that cash on hand, cash flows from operating activities, and the amounts available under its credit facilities will be adequate to meet its and its parent companies' cash needs through 2008.
+The Company believes that cash flows from operating activities and amounts available under the Company's credit facilities may not be sufficient to fund the Company's operations and satisfy its and its parent companies' interest and principal repayment obligations in 2009, and will not be sufficient to fund such needs in 2010 and beyond.
+The Company has been advised that Charter continues to work with its financial advisors concerning its approach to addressing liquidity, debt maturities, and overall balance sheet leverage.